fry69/files-to-prompt-ts/README.md

 --ignore-gitignore        Ignore .gitignore files
--i, --ignore <pattern>    Ignore files matching the specified pattern -o, --output <file>       Redirect output to the specified file --nbconvert <command>     Specify the nbconvert command to use for .ipynb files --format <format>         Specify the format to convert .ipynb files to ('asciidoc' or 'markdown') [paths]                   One or more file or directory paths to process
+-i, --ignore <pattern>    Ignore files matching the specified pattern -o, --output <file>       Redirect output to the specified file --nbconvert <command>     Specify the external nbconvert command to use for .ipynb files
+                          Specify 'internal' for internal parser --format <format>         Specify the format to convert .ipynb files to ('asciidoc' or 'markdown') [paths]                   One or more file or directory paths to process
 ```